telecmi/chub-JS-sdk/README.md

 ===================

 ContactHUB !
-Enable Web IVR in your Website using our Javascript SDK, Were your custamer directly talk from your Browser like IVR,Booking and Voting ,etc.
+Enable Web IVR in your Website using our Javascript SDK, Were your customer directly talk from  Browser like IVR,Booking and Voting ,etc.